neto-riga/Metodos_Numericos/README.md

-# SEMESTRE3
+# Third Semester

-Projects from current semester
+Backup for projects